Senior Safety: How To Discuss Giving Up Driving

 Then, work together to come up with a list of transportation alternatives.

 Or, you could prompt them to think about their driving habits by inquiring about their level of comfort on the road.
 They may feel comfortable driving in-town or around familiar areas, but the highway or interstate could be a different story.
-Or, ask about how they feel about driving in the dark, or in sub-optimal weather conditions like snow and rain.
+Or, ask about how they think about driving in the dark, or sub-optimal weather conditions like snow and rain.

 During The Talk

 Even if you listen and acknowledge your parent’s concerns, things may not go as planned.
 If things get heated or you feel that you are losing sight of the topic, don’t be afraid to step back and continue another day.